PrimelPJ/nanograd/README.md

 An automatic differentiation engine built from scratch in TypeScript.
 No dependencies.
 Not even a math library.

 Every scalar operation builds a computation graph.
-Call `.backward()` and gradients flow through the entire graph via the chain rule, automatically.
+Call `.backward()` and gradients flow through the entire graph via the chain rule - automatically.
 Build neurons, layers, and a full MLP on top.
 Train it on XOR.
 Watch the loss drop.

 ```
 $ npm run grad-demo

-  nanograd — computation graph demo
+  nanograd - computation graph demo
   ──────────────────────────────────────────────────
   Building: out = tanh(x*w + b)